Witkear/traffic-sign-classification/README.md

 Link to view only colab notebook:https://colab.research.google.com/drive/1wqN89NYQ_Z0nha1EIrqupeTR4k0TPh1o

 Mobilenet-V2 is used as the base network.
 First 100 layers are freezed.
-Used batchnorm and dropout.
+Used dropout at bottleneck.
 Callback monitors validation loss.

 Test accuracy:0.9981